View Gloria Riordan's Obituary on TheDay.com and share memories

 |

-She was the beloved wife of the late William Riordan.
-She was born April 19, 1932, in New London the daughter of the late Antonio and Gladys (Piscatello) May.
+Gloria attended New London Public Schools and graduated from the former Williams Memorial Institute in 1950, where she was the lead majorette.
+She met her future husband, William E. Riordan.
+The high school sweethearts were united in marriage, Oct.
+27, 1951 in St. Joseph Church.
+Bill predeceased her June 25, 2010.

+Gloria worked for Electric Boat, S.N.E.T. as an operator, The , New London County Sheriff's Depart, and Filene's Dept. Store.
+Gloria was a communicant of St. Joseph Church in New London.
+She was a member of the former New London Duck Pin Bowling League where she won many tournaments, and volunteered yearly at the Fair and New London Public Library.
+She loved to travel with family and friends.
+She is survived by her children, Kathleen Riordan Pia, Timothy P. Riordan and wife Lori; grandchildren, William E. Pia and wife Jessica, Traci L. Kiriakou and husband John; great-grandchildren, Caelan Pia, Peyton and Charleigh Kiriakou; step granddaughter, Amy Jacobitz (Darcy) and children, Torsten, Elsie and Lydon; Her best friend and niece, Glady McKittrick, and many nieces, nephews and cousins.
+She was predeceased by her siblings, Frank and Peter May, Lena Grillo, Eleanor Metcalf, Anna May Crandall and Mary Tudisco.

-Her family will receive relatives and friends from 10 to 11:30 a.m.
-Thursday morning at the Impellitteri-Malia Funeral Home, 84 Montauk Ave., New London, followed by a Mass of Christian Burial at 12 p.m., in St. Joseph Church.
-Interment in St. Mary Cemetery.
-A complete obit will appear in Wednesday's edition of the Day.
+Gloria will be remembered as a devoted wife, mother and grandmother who always put her family needs before her own and embraced them with pride and love.
+The family wishes to express their heartfelt thanks and deepest gratitude to the entire dedicated staff at Greentree Manor in Waterford for the loving and compassionate care given to Gloria.
+A special thanks to, family and friends that sent cards and visited her during her stay at the nursing home.
+Her family will receive relatives and friends from 10 a.m. to 11:30 a.m.
+Thursday morning at the Impellitteri-Malia Funeral Home, 84 Montauk Ave., New London.
+Followed by a Mass of Christian Burial at 12 p.m., in St. Joseph Church.
+Interment in, St. Mary Cemetery.

+Donations in her memory to Alzheimer's Organization CT Chapter, 200 Executive Blvd.
+Suite 4B Southington, CT 06489.